 8. Sexual intimacy

 - Avoid any kind of distraction while having sex with your partner.
-Take your mind off hat office issue or whether the kid has gone off to sleep since it is a school night. be in the moment.
+Take your mind off that office issue or whether the kid has gone off to sleep since it is a school night.
+Be in the moment.

 - Know your sexual desires and what brings you pleasure.
 Don’t hesitate to guide your partner toward your erogenous zones.